noir-lang/noir/docs/docs/dev_docs/getting_started/token_contract_tutorial.md

 ### Constructor

 In the source code, the constructor logic is commented out.
-I uncommented it here for legibility, but you should comment out the body of the function in your example, otherwise the contract may not compile.
+I uncommented it here for legibility, but you should comment out the body of the function in your example, otherwise the contract may not successfully deploy.

 ```rust
     #[aztec(private)]